Cyanox62/pages/page.md

 ## x86 Assembly

 x86 assembly can be very daunting at first glance.
 But underneath all the arcane syntax, it boils down to a simple rule: instructions are executed one at a time, from top to bottom unless explicitly told to go elsewhere.
 One of the core concepts is the idea of *registers*.
 These registers can be thought of as the CPU's hands.
-If the CPU wants to do something with data, whether it be addition, subtraction, comparisons, etc., it must that data in a register first.
+If the CPU wants to do something with data, whether it be addition, subtraction, comparisons, etc., it must have that data in a register first.
 Unlike variables in high-level languages, registers are limited in number and can have special purposes, so you have to be careful about what you put where.

 Let's take a look at some simple examples and compare them to high-level programming languages.
 - `mov eax, 1` - This is like `int x = 1`.
 It moves the value of 1 into the register `eax`.